masyl/isomaton/doc/roadmap.md

 - Prevent mouse cursor from touching/selecting html elements of the scenegraph
 - Actors dont all move at the same time

+## v0.4 - Random, Canvas and Time management
+- Control randomness with number generator and seed
+- handle keystroke for "space" to Pause the game
+- Added chicken actor and egg item
+- Handle keystroke for "-/+" to accelerate or slow-down the game
+- Render the isograph with canvas, usign raw canvas or easel.js http://easeljs.com/docs/

 #In Progress Release

+#Upcomming Releases

-## v0.4 - Remember when?
+## v0.? - Remember when?
-- done: Control randomness with number generator and seed
-- done: handle keystroke for "space" to Pause the game
-- done: added chicken actor and egg item
-- done: handle keystroke for "-/+" to accelerate or slow-down the game
 - Ability to serialize and deserialize a complete world/stage state
 - Save a serialized checkpoint and resume from this checkpoint
 - Ability to quit and resume a game where it was left